Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: A review of Thurston's metric and the arc metric

-\begin{remark} In (\ref{A}), the fact that the supremum of length ratios over the collection of arcs and curve $\mathcal{A}\cup\mathcal{S}$ is equal to the supremum taken only over the collection of arcs.
-This is established in \cite[Proposition~2.13]{2009f}, and comes from the fact that any sequence of arcs Dehn-twisted a high number of times about a curve $\gamma$ (roughly) detects the length ratio for $\gamma$.
-In any case, we see definitionally that $A\geq K$. \end{remark}
+\end{theorem} This theorem is proved in \cite[Proposition~2.13]{2009f}.
+The equality $A\geq K$ follows immediately from the definition.
+The reverse inequality is based on the fact that any sequence of arcs in $S$ which are Dehn-twisted a high number of times about a simple closed curve $\gamma$ roughly detects the length ratio for $\gamma$.

-The hitherto study of geodesics for this metric has been based on explicit constructions of Lipschitz maps between right angled hexagons (see \cite{2009j} and its generalization in \cite{2015-Yamada1}).
+The study of geodesics for the arc metric has hitherto been based on explicit constructions of Lipschitz maps between right angled hexagons (see \cite{2009j} and its generalization in \cite{2015-Yamada1}).
+Recently, other constructions were obtained by Alessandrini and Disarlo, see \cite{AD}.